Christ's Commission Fellowship

 Christ's Commission Fellowship (CCF) is an international non-denominational megachurch founded by Peter Tan-Chi, based in the Philippines.
-Its main worship church is located at the CCF Center in Ortigas East (formerly Frontera Verde), Pasig.
+CCF currently has 85 satellite churches in the Philippines, while its main church is located at the CCF Center in Ortigas East (formerly Frontera Verde), Pasig.
 CCF is part of the Board of Trustees of the Philippine Council of Evangelical Churches.
+It is ranked as one of the largest megachurches in the Philippines, and in Asia.
+During its 2026 Intentional Discipleship Conference, CCF announced the church goal of having 5 million members by 2030.
+Between February 25 and July 25, 2026, CCF has reached more than 55,000 people under this campaign.